 Most motorcycle enthusiasts will tell you that motorcycle safety is all about the nut that connects the saddle to the handlebars.
 Being a good driver, using common sense on the road, and wearing a helmet and the right safety gear (ATGATT) are the best ways to prevent accident injuries.
-That being said, no one wants to be injured in a motorcycle crash.
+That being said, no one wants to be in a position, where they need to call one of our motorcycle accident injury lawyers.
 So, if there are innovative new ways to keep motorcyclists safe, we’re definitely interested.

 Even skilled riders can’t control the vehicles in front of them, and locking up your brakes on a bike usually means a serious fall.
 Anti-lock Braking Systems, or ABS, automatically reduce brake pressure to prevent lockups, and increasing it to come to a stop once traction is regained.